 In 1999 then County Commissioner James R. La Force, spearheaded efforts to obtain grants from the State Historical Fund and the Colorado Department of Local Affairs Energy Impact Assistance Fund to restore one of the finest Courthouses in Colorado.
 The first phase of this multi-phased plan was completed in 2005 and included the installation of an elevator in the southwest quadrant of the building which takes passengers from the basement up to the first and second floor areas.
 A secondary staircase was installed in the same area to allow for the removal of the unsightly exterior fire escape which finally was accomplished in Phase IV in September 2010.

-Interior office spaces have been restored on all floors using historical paint color schemes.
+Interior office spaces were restored on all floors using historical paint color schemes.
 Original flooring was repaired and restored wherever possible.
-Windows and interior doors have been refinished and in some cases local craftsmen have replicated original doors, trim and counters that were removed in past remodeling efforts.
-Interior storm windows were installed providing for more efficient heating and cooling.
+Windows and interior doors were refinished and in some cases local craftsmen have replicated original doors, trim and counters that were removed in past remodeling efforts.

 Exterior brick, stone and concrete masonry restoration was repaired and the North, East and West porches were replaced due to excessive concrete deterioration.